nummacway/gb300/README.md

 ### Game Boy Advance

 Unlike all other consoles, the ROM list for GBA is identical to the SF2000.
 Pokemon Glazed is the only non-MD file with an incorrect thumbnail, but not because of a incorrect format but because it's too big (346x500).
+It will still run.

+The GB300 ships with the official (pirated) `gba_bios.bin` in the `bios` folder.
+This is, however, not the folder where the emulator will look for it.
+To use the official BIOS, copy it to `\GBA\mnt\sda1\bios\gba_bios.bin` and `\Roms\mnt\sda1\bios\gba_bios.bin` (create all of these folders if they do not exist).
+Thanks to `bnister` for finding this out.
+One game that requires this procedure is _The Legend of Zelda - The Minish Cap_ (for the main menu), which however does not ship with the device.
+There are still games that don't work even with that BIOS.
+The BIOS does not seem to affect the performance.

 As in the SF2000, the performance varies heavily between games.
 And even language versions: Probably the oddest example here are the two Advance Wars games, considered the best games for the GBA according to MobyGames.
 Graphically, they are very simple games.
 The American version of Advance Wars 2 (a hack of which with Chinese menus ships with the console) is playable.
 The American version of Advance Wars 1 works a tiny bit worse but is still playable.
 The European version of Advance Wars 1 (included with the console) performs too bad to be fun to play.
 The European Advance Wars 2 is basically unplayable because it's too slow.
 There is no PAL or NTSC version of the GBA or its games.
 They're always supposed to run at 60 fps.
 Using TV output doesn't improve the performance either, no matter if PAL or NTSC.
 Performance on all Advance Wars games gets worse when there is any dialogue on screen.